Better reflect the way your organization sets up workflows

 Improve searching for or filtering data

-More Report filters and remove weekends from reporting
+More Report filters and ability to remove weekends from charts

 A keyboard experience with more extensive shortcuts, actions, navigation and search.